 Niche Authority

 Pages covering highly specific topics with depth and accuracy get cited for those specific queries.
-“Best CRM for real estate agents under 10 employees” has low traffic but high citation potential.
+“Best CRM for real estate agents under 10 employees” has low traffic but high citation potential because when someone asks that exact question, very few pages answer it comprehensively.
 This relates closely to what we cover in How AI Search is Changing Consumer Behavior in 2026.

 Technical Accessibility